What it is

 You are the right buyer if you already own Thrustmaster SF1000 wheels and you want to step up to direct drive without leaving the ecosystem.
 Every SF1000 rim carries straight across, the workflow you already know carries across, and the T818 is the cheapest path into proper DD that lets you keep your existing rims.

-You are the right buyer if you specifically want into the Thrustmaster ecosystem at the DD entry tier.
+You are the right buyer if you specifically want into the Thrustmaster platform at the DD entry tier.
 The brand has been around longer than any of the modern DD specialists and the pedal range Thrustmaster has built around its direct drive line is competitive at the entry tier.

 You are the wrong buyer if you race on a console.
 The T818 is PC only.